bob9/Chorus32-RH-Plugin/README.md

 ### No Laps Detected

 1. **Check node is active**: Verify node Active checkbox is enabled in plugin settings
+2. **Check pilot VTX frequency configured**: Go to Settings → Pilots and verify each pilot has a band/channel set (e.g., "R1")
+3. **Check pilot assigned to heat**: Verify pilot is assigned to a heat slot (frequencies only auto-configure when assigned)
-2. **Calibrate thresholds**: Use RotorHazard's Calibration feature to set enter-at/exit-at levels
+4. **Calibrate thresholds**: Use RotorHazard's Calibration feature to set enter-at/exit-at levels
-3. **Check RSSI**: Verify RSSI updates are being received (check logs or RSSI graph)
+5. **Check RSSI**: Verify RSSI updates are being received (check logs or RSSI graph)
-4. **Check race started**: Ensure race was started (not just staged)
+6. **Check race started**: Ensure race was started (not just staged)
-5. **Check frequency**: Verify node is on correct band/channel for the pilot's VTX
+7. **Check frequency in logs**: Look for frequency command messages like "R0B0" in RotorHazard logs
-6. **Check enter-at level**: Make sure enter-at level is lower than the pilot's signal strength
+8. **Check enter-at level**: Make sure enter-at level is lower than the pilot's signal strength

 ### RSSI Not Updating